Todd Grimshaw: 2001–2017

-2020–
+2020–present

 In 2020, Sean, Billy and Mary Taylor (Patti Clare) read a letter meant for Eileen (who is currently visiting Jason in Spain) supposedly from Todd, asking for £1,000.
 They agree to go ahead with his plan, but they discover that it is a young woman called Safia (Sofiya Limalia) who admits that she wrote the letter and that she is scamming them.
 This leads Billy and Sean to contact the police, where they told he was found and released, meaning he is no longer on the run.
 While he was on the run, he worked for criminals, offering legal advice, and continued to work for them after.
 After Eileen returns from visiting Jason in Spain, Todd gets in contact, leaving a note in Eileen's house, telling her to meet her at a warehouse.
 The meeting is interrupted when they are cornered by gangster Mick Chaney (Neil Bell), who demands that Todd come with him.
 Todd hits him over the head, and he and Eileen run.
 When Eileen is called in to identify a dead body, Todd begs her to say that it him.
 At first she agrees, but she does not go through with it.
 Todd confronts Eileen and tells her that he owes Mick £1,000, and when Mick follows Eileen home, he reveals that he is Todd's ex.
-Mick discovers that Todd is in the house, and takes out a gun, threatening to shoot Eileen unless he follows, which he does, however when they leave, Gary Windass (Mikey North) hits Mick over the head with a baseball bat in the garden.
+Mick discovers that Todd is in the house, and takes out a gun, threatening to shoot Eileen unless he follows, which he does; however, when they leave, Gary Windass (Mikey North) hits Mick over the head with a baseball bat in the garden.